Venox-Network/.github/profile/README.md

 👩‍💻 You can find all the info about us at https://venox.network

-🍿 Venox Network started as one Discord channels to publish updates for all the servers we administrated
+🍿 Venox Network started as one Discord channel to publish updates for all the servers we administrated

 🧙 Make sure to join the [Discord](https://venox.network/discord) :)